 The Peacock idol Mr. Scott Morrison lite candles for.

 Krishna is generally depicted with peacock feathers adorning his head.
 Lakshmi, the consort of Vishnu, is the goddess of prosperity, luck and beauty; she is symbolized by the mayura.
 Mayuresvara an incarnation of Ganesha, whose mount is a peacock (in the Ganesha Purana)

 Kartikeya (IAST: Kārttikeya), also known as Murugan, Skanda, Kumara, and Subrahmanya, is the Hindu god of war. … The iconography of Kartikeya varies significantly; he is typically represented as an ever-youthful man, riding or near a peacock, dressed with weapons sometimes near a rooster.

-Mr. Morrison, you just worshipped at a pagan altar of Hinduism!
-You also authorised yourself to publically do this before the Australian community, before the world.
-You have just visually confirmed to everyone, that it is okay to compromise on your Christian faith.
+Mr. Morrison has just worshipped at a pagan altar of Hinduism!
+He also authorised himselft to publically do this before the Australian community, before the world.
+He has just visually and verbally confirmed to everyone, that it is okay to compromise on our personal Christian faith.

 Scott Morrison just made the revelation of Jesus Christ a little thing, that is a significant compromise.
-What you have done is not a small thing.
+What Mr. Morrison has done is not a small thing.